pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

-Organizational development (OD) ensures the Empireâ€™s human capital, culture, systems, and strategy continuously reinforce each other.
+Organizational development (OD) ensures the Empire’s human capital, culture, systems, and strategy continuously reinforce each other.
 Chapters 25 and 26 detailed how to construct global and U.S. teams.
 This chapter orchestrates those components into a resilient operating organism that scales without eroding The Enterprise ethos.
-We will progress through the four outlined domainsâ€”culture architecture, leadership development, performance systems, and change managementâ€”grounding each in actionable playbooks that feed the North Star Dashboard v3 and the Empire Automation â€“ Financial Tracker.
+We will progress through the four outlined domains—culture architecture, leadership development, performance systems, and change management—grounding each in actionable playbooks that feed the North Star Dashboard v3 and the Empire Automation – Financial Tracker.
 The objective is to treat OD as a living engineering discipline: measurable, improvable, and inseparable from financial stewardship.

 ---